UlugbekPulathodjaev/Ambulance/README.md

 - **Docker Compose:** Docker Compose is used for container orchestration, allowing easy deployment and scaling of the project.

+- **CRUD Operations:** The project includes CRUD (Create, Read, Update, Delete) operations for a single model.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.